-As a member of the Network Engineering Research Group (NERG), my latest research focuses on Wireless Sensor Networks Powered by Ambient Energy Harvesting (WSN-HEAP), wireless sensor networks for structural health monitoring, wireless multi-hop networks and mobility-enhanced protocols and algorithms for networked swarm robotics and sensing applications in terrestrial and oceanographic networks.
-Critical issues being addressed include quality of service (QoS) support for multimedia traffic as well as environmentally-friendly (green) technology for wireless communication networks.
+As a member of the Wireless Networks Research Group (WiNe), my latest research on the Internet of Things focuses on Industrial IoT, Wireless Sensor Networks Powered by Ambient Energy Harvesting (WSN-HEAP), wireless sensor networks for structural health monitoring, wireless multi-hop networks and mobility-enhanced protocols and algorithms for smart networked sensing applications.
+I work extensively with international collaborators on Mobile Edge Computing (MEC), Fog Computing, massively dense wireless networks, and trust & cooperation in wireless networks, utilizing technologies like machine learning and software defined networking.

 I have worked for more than 16 years in mission-oriented research, taking ideas from theory to prototypes.
 You can read more about my research and also access some of my papers from my personal web page.

 Intuitive Sensing and Actuation using Biological, Environmental and Physical Signals